How to Install Ubuntu 20.04 LTS (For Beginners)

 - All partitions, files, folders, pictures, songs, movies or anything else on the hard disk will be permanently deleted during the installation process.

-- Before proceeding, backup all the valuable files into an external data storage media such as hard disk, USB disk or optical disks like DVDs and keep them in a separate, safe place.
+- Before proceeding, backup all the valuable files into an external data storage media such as a hard disk, USB disk or optical disk like DVD and keep them in a separate, safe place.